 After a week to two weeks, you'll need your stitches removed.
 Either your surgeon or your primary care physician can do this.
 He or she will give you further directions about dressing the wound after that.
 You'll be starting physical therapy after the stitches are removed.

-Most surgeries have positive outlook and are completely done within a year, with much of the hard part done far sooner than that.
+Most surgeries have a positive outlook and are completely done within a year, with much of the hard part done far sooner than that.
 I won't even try to guess how yours will be, so I'll leave that to the doctor.

 If you have questions or feedback, I'd be happy to respond in the comments.
 I hope this helps alleviate any fears or anxieties about your surgery.
-While it is super inconvenient, it's really not that bad.
+While it is super-inconvenient, it's really not that bad.
 You should never feel a ton of pain, and you're asleep for the worst part of it.
-Hopefully yours goes as smoothly as most!
+Hopefully, yours goes as smoothly as most!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.